 Anita Goveas is British-Asian, based in London, and fueled by strong coffee and paneer jalfrezi.
 She was first published in the 2016 London Short Story Prize anthology, and is a Creative Future Literary Bronze Award 2018 winner.
 She is also a fiction reader for Bare Reader.
-Her historical flash fiction has appeared in the Cabinet Of Heed, Dime Show Review, Twist in Time and on this website.
+Her historical flash fiction has appeared in the Cabinet Of Heed, Dime Show Review, Twist in Time, Wellington Square Review and on this website.
 She’s interested in the stories written by and about the people you don’t usually read about.
 She’s on Twitter as @coffeeandpaneer and links to her other work can be found at https://coffeeandpaneer.wordpress.com/.
 Her flash fiction collection ‘Families and other natural disasters‘ is available from Reflex Press.

 Sharon Telfer works as a freelance writer and editor turning complex research into short, clear prose.
 She discovered flash fiction through Twitter in 2015.
 She’s won the @FaberAcademy and @AdHocFiction competitions and is published in the 2016 National Flash Fiction Day anthology.
 Her shortest winning story is a six-word sci-fi for the Arvon Foundation and her essay on Angela Carter’s inspirational tales won the 2014 Thresholds Feature Writing Competition.
 She won the Bath Flash Fiction Award in June 2016 for her historical flash, Terra Incognita.